iMelonArt/Data-Playbook/00 - Basics & Concepts.md

 ## The Road to Interoperability
 Fundamentally, companies need to be able to have data interoperability to realize the benefits of the lakehouse.

+Interoperability refers to the standards, protocols, technologies, and mechanisms that allow data to flow between diverse systems with minimal human intervention.

 Delta Lake Universal Format (UniForm) for Iceberg compatibility